Jason-WJ96/implicit-vr-auth/README.md

 ```

 ### 🔹Classifier Models  (`model_list`)
-Select one or more classifier models to use for training and evaluation.
+Add all the classifier models you want to use for training and evaluation to the list below.
 ```python
 model_list = {
     'RF': RandomForestClassifier(random_state=42),